 If you live an active life, you should plan your massage on your rest days.
-Getting a decent massage when you’re not active is the ideal option to consider.
+Getting a decent massage when you’re inactive is the ideal option.
 Unless a trainer recommends getting a sports massage during an active day, the best time to get a massage is on your off days.

 On the other hand, if you’re relatively inactive, a massage specialist will assist you with picking the best timetable for your massage.
-The massage therapist will likewise help you make whatever changes you want to enhance your overall massaging experience.
+The massage therapist will likewise help you make changes to enhance your overall massage experience.

-Some people love to go for a massage right after work around 4 PM, so their bodies have enough time to digest their food.
+Some people love to go for a massage right after work, around 4 PM, so their bodies have enough time to digest their food.
 Just make sure you schedule an appointment to avoid long wait times.
-That way, you have more than enough time to get a massage and get back home to have dinner with your family.
+That way, you have enough time to get a massage and return home to have dinner with your family.

 Regardless, every massage studio is different with its hours of operations, how they set up appointments and their busy hours.
 A good rule to follow is to reach out and see what they recommend to you.
 Availability isn’t necessarily only when you’re free, but the ideal time for your massage therapist too.

 As great as knowing the best time to get a massage, there are many other points to consider.
 First and foremost, you should know when not to get a massage—understanding when you shouldn’t head to a massage therapist to help you understand when it’s ideal for a massage.

 Generally speaking, you should stick with your schedule if you’re extremely busy and don’t have time for one.
 Try to free up some time in the future for a massage since the benefits are worth the experience.
 Some main points to be mindful of with not getting a massage include:

 - Being Busy

 Is a Massage Better in the Morning or Evening?